I'm Joseph Lynn

-Based in Tampa, Florida - I enjoy solving business problems and building web applications that have a great look (UI) and user experience (UX).
-See what I'm coding on GitHub, view my professional profile on LinkedIn, or check out what I am writing on my blog.
+I'm looking to expand my network and take on more projects in the Tampa, FL area.
+I enjoy solving business problems and building web applications that have a great look (UI) and user experience (UX).

 Headshot of Joseph Lynn